sergiusens/snappy-docs/build-snaps/ros.md

 You can [extend the behaviour](/build-snaps/scriptlets) of any part in your `snapcraft.yaml` with shell commands.
 These can be run after pulling the source code but before building by using the `prepare` keyword.
 The build process can be overridden entirely using the `build` keyword and shell commands.
 The `install` keyword is used to run shell commands after building your code, useful for making post build modifications such as relocating build assets.

 For example, while the ros_tutorials have proper install rules, say you were creating a snap of an upstream ROS application that didn't, and you wanted a launch file out of it.
-You could make use of the `install` keyword as a poor man's install rule:
+You could make use of the `install` keyword to get around the lack of install rules:

 ```yaml
 parts: